Sunshine on Leith (song)

-"Sunshine on Leith" is a ballad by Scottish folk rock duo the Proclaimers.
-Released in 1988, it is the title-track and second single from their album Sunshine on Leith.
+"Sunshine on Leith" is a ballad by Scottish duo the Proclaimers.
+Released in 1988, it is the title-track and second single from their album Sunshine on Leith (1988).
+It narrowly missed out on the UK Top 40 Singles Charts, peaking at number forty-one in the United Kingdom, and since its release, the song has become an unofficial anthem for Hibernian F.C.